The Amazon Writing Exercise — Nailing the Written Amazon Interview

-For my private coaching, I'm most frequently hired to help senior employees practice for their interviews at Amazon.
+On another topic, I’ve enjoyed helping senior employees practice for their interviews at Amazon.
 It's one thing to sit on the other end of the table evaluating potential employees, and it's another to be able to talk to them ahead of time.
 It's exciting to be able to identify the antipatterns early, and help people avoid making those mistakes.
 One mistake I've seen is when people don't take the writing exercise seriously.
 I've seen senior leaders spend hours crafting their stories for their on-site interview, but try to do their writing assignment in 30 minutes.
 It just doesn't work.

 I thought it would be worthwhile to add to my collection of articles about how to interview by explaining the Amazon Writing Exercise.

 Amazon asks all senior candidates to submit a writing sample as a part of the interview process.
 Amazon has a document culture, and it's important that leaders in the company have the ability to put their thoughts into writing.

 But it's not about being able to have perfect grammar.
 We regularly hire senior leaders from other countries.
 They bring across their experience, but not necessarily excellent English.
 Instead, we look for leaders who can communicate information and ideas in a clear way.